How to create a T-shirt design with a transparent vignette around your subject using PhotoShop CS3/CS4 and one simple freeware plug-in.

 For the purposes of this tutorial I am going to use my image What do you think you're lookin' at?!

-While I love this image, especially because of the tiger's eye contact with the viewer, there are several elements that would make this image 'as is' very unsuitable for a T-shirt design.
+While I love this image, especially because of the tiger's eye contact with the viewer, there are several elements that would make this image 'as is' very unsuitable for a T-shirt design.- The rock overhang over the tiger's head

-• The deeply shadowed background that makes for extremely hard edges at the image borders
+- The deeply shadowed background that makes for extremely hard edges at the image borders

-• The distracting hay bedding he is sitting in.
+- The distracting hay bedding he is sitting in.

-4. Crop to required size.
+- Crop to required size.

 Now whether you are working with CafePress, Redbubble, Zazzle or some other company to print your T-shirts will dictate what dimensions your finished image has to be, so make sure you check the guidelines of your chosen service.